Compatible & Open

 Game Operation Data Analysis

-Different departments of a game company analyze daily new logs via the game data analysis platform to obtain required metrics and make decision according to the obtained metric data.
+Different departments of a game company analyze daily new logs via the game data analysis platform to obtain required metrics and make decisions according to the obtained metric data.
 For example, the operation department obtains required metric data, such as new players, active players, retention rate, churn rate, and payment rate, through the platform to learn the current game status and determine follow-up actions.
 The placement department obtains the channel sources of new players and active players through the platform to determine the platforms for placement in the next cycle.

 DLI uses Spark Streaming to directly ingest data from DIS and perform preprocessing such as data cleaning.
 You only need to edit the processing logic, without the need to pay attention to the multi-thread model.